Product Discovery Techniques: Methods, Frameworks, and Tools

 Ask open-ended questions, such as "How do you currently solve this problem?"
 Aim for behaviors and motivations rather than frustrations with existing features.

 You might learn that users rely on workarounds or external tools to achieve their goals.
 Bingo — those are your innovation gold mines.
+You might also hear that a user screenshots key features to share with their manager.
+That signals a clear need for a built-in sharing or export option.

-2. Journey Mapping
+2. Journey mapping

 This technique visualizes how a user achieves a goal step-by-step.
 It focuses on understanding their: